CC22-HO01-TravelokaSigapore-HotelRanks/API-Recommendation/README.md

 ---

-### Review API
+### Review-API
-<span style="font-family:san-serif; font-size:15px;">In this Section, There is a Review API that can be used to create, manage, update, and delete through our hotel apps.
+<span style="font-family:san-serif; font-size:15px;">In this Section, There is a Review-API that can be used to create, manage, update, and delete through our hotel apps.
 Response from each URL using JSON format.</span>

 - <font color="crimson">**Base URL**</font>
 >https//review-ywu6raktuq-uc.a.run.app